 Seawater.
 The supply of seawater is limited so please be conservative.
 An increase in flow to your seawater table will diminish pressure down the line.

 Stockroom.
 Before using the stockroom, please speak with an attendant to learn the procedures for borrowing and purchasing.
 All equipment with an FHL barcode must be checked out via the stockroom computer.
 Some items are in locked cabinets; request assistance for access.
-If you’ll need unusual materials, large amounts, or special equipment, make arrangements in advance.
 If any FHL equipment needs repair, please bring it to the attention of stockroom staff rather than trying to fix it yourself.

 “E” ware is SACRED, and is to be used only for culturing embryos or sensitive organisms.
 It is kept in special cabinets and should be returned to those cabinets if you are certain it has not been contaminated.
 Any “E” ware found elsewhere is assumed contaminated and the “E” label removed.
 If you suspect contamination, remove the “E” and return the item to the open shelves.
 New “E” ware should be marked as such before it is used.